Conanbranch/ai4code-transformer-baseline/README.md

 -	ranking is preserved between training, validation and test sets for code cells
 -	sigmoid top for the model
 -	layer re-initialization for top layer of the transformer encoder
--	no limit on the size of the code cell being sampled
+-	no limits on the size of the code cell being sampled
 -	preprocessing to remove newlines
 -	removed "fts" from MarkdownModel
 -	some options to play around with code padding and separators